 who would ever listen to a guy called Fudge.

-The Einstein crew, I could be your role model,
+The Einstein crew, I could be your role model.

-you're one big problem and one day you'll be sorry to....
+and some day you'll be sorry too....

 Lyrics submitted by Firefly